Dave Hickson

-Club career
+Career

 Hickson started his football career as a teenager with non-league Ellesmere Port Town, where his robust style and keen eye for goal were noticed by the Everton manager Cliff Britton.
 He signed for the Toffees in 1948, but serving his stint of National Service delayed his debut for another three years.
 During this period he played for the Cheshire Army Cadets team, and it was with them that he was coached by the Everton legend Dixie Dean.
 It is fairly safe to assume that Dave developed the physical side of his game in this period.
 Hickson made his debut for Everton in September 1951 against Leeds United, with the Blues in Division Two for only the second season in their history.
 Hickson was soon a regular fixture in the Everton side.

 Perhaps the defining moment in Dave's career came in Everton's 1952–53 FA Cup run.
 The Blues were still in Division Two, and home wins against Ipswich Town and Nottingham Forest put Everton into the fifth round, where they were drawn with Manchester United.
 In front of a capacity crowd at Goodison Park, Hickson launched himself headlong in amongst flying boots and emerged with a huge gash above one eyebrow.
 Hickson was led off down the tunnel, with the crowd fully expecting Everton to play the remainder with 10 men, as substitutes were not yet permitted.
 He emerged from the tunnel in the second half, greeted by a huge ovation from the crowd, with a row of freshly applied stitches holding the wound together.
 Minutes later Hickson scored what would end up as the winning goal, then headed against the post and opened the wound again.
 Despite pleas from both the referee and his captain to leave the field Hickson remained to the end of the game, his blond hair now red, and his shirt the same colour as the United ones.
 Hickson was also the match-winner in the quarter final against Aston Villa, with a thunderbolt shot from the edge of the box, after starting the move himself behind the halfway line.
 An epic year for cup ties this, as Everton next faced Bolton Wanderers at Maine Road.
 Hickson again received a head injury in this game, and was forced to retire with 15 minutes of the game to go.
 This was not until he'd scored a goal in an improbable comeback from 4-0 down at half time.
 The final score was 4–3, with Bolton going on to be defeated by the same score against Blackpool in the "Matthews final".